 Yes, she said.
 “What were my options?” she said.
 “I was homeless, I was sick, my son was sick, I lost my job.”

 Scott Smith stood several feet away and expressed no surprise at the outcome.
-Smith is an independent texting expert.
+Smith is an independent testing expert.
 He started looking for contaminants in East Palestine a few weeks after the derailment and found elevated levels of dioxins.

 The EPA says he’s not a scientist.
 He’s not, but Smith has been testing at chemical disaster sites for years, and he sends his samples to a lab the EPA says is reputable.
 Petty, the industrial hygienist and chemical engineer, vouched for Smith in a declaration, noting that Smith’s quality control and methodology met professional standards.
 In fact, Petty states his support for Smith’s findings that show significant environmental contamination.